 In addition to numerical calculations centered on solving direct or inverse PDE problems, FEALPy also integrates a considerable number of intelligent optimization algorithms in the \texttt{OPT} module.
 Take path planning tasks as an example: results of two problems, a 2D grid-based and a 3D terrain-based, are illustrated in this subsection to demonstrate the adaptability of FEALPy for implementing intelligent optimization algorithms based on tensor computing frameworks.

 \paragraph{PSO on a 2D grid map.} A grid-based AGV (Automated Guided Vehicle) path planning problem is considered on a $20\times 20$ map, where cells with value 1 represent obstacles and 0 represent free space.
-Given the start point $(0,0)$ and end point $(19,19)$, we solve the problem using the Particle Swarm Optimization (PSO)\cite{HAN2023} algorithm implemented in FEALPy (Lst.~\ref{lst:path2d}).
-The resulting path is shown in Fig.~\ref{fig:path_planning}.
+Given the start point $(0,0)$ and end point $(19,19)$, we solve the problem using the Particle Swarm Optimization (PSO)\cite{HAN2023} algorithm implemented in FEALPy (Listing~\ref{lst:path2d}).
+The resulting path is shown in Figure~\ref{fig:path_planning}.

 \paragraph{SAO on a terrain map.} A 3D terrain environment is constructed from the dataset \texttt{ChrismasTerrain.tif}, with several cylindrical threat regions to be avoided.
 Given the start point $(800,100,150)$ and end point $(100,800,150)$, the path was optimized using the Snow Ablation Optimization (SAO)\cite{DENG2023} algorithm implemented in FEALPy.
-Code for this problem is similar, but with a different map type (the thread regions and terrain data), as shown in Lst.~\ref{lst:path3d}.
-The optimized trajectory is shown in Figure ~\ref{fig:path3d}, which shows the 3D terrain surface and feasible paths.
+Code for this problem is similar, but with a different map type (the thread regions and terrain data), as shown in Listing~\ref{lst:path3d}.
+The optimized trajectory in Figure~\ref{fig:path3d} shows the 3D terrain surface and feasible paths.